 (Y1 teacher & SENCo)

 The word ‘alphabet’ comes from the names of the first two letters in the Greek alphabet, alpha and beta.
-The Greeks created the first ‘sound’ alphabet when they added vowels to the Phoenician consonants-only alphabet.
-For the next 2,500 years, reading was taught by teaching the alphabet and then the syllables: ba be bi bo bu, da de di do du, fa fe fi fo fu(m!) …etc. It wasn’t until the 8th century that conventions in writing that we take for granted such as spaces between words and the use of lowercase letters appeared, set in place by the English scholar Alcuin.
+The Greeks created the first ‘sound’ alphabet when they added vowel symbols to the Phoenician’s consonants-only alphabet.
+It wasn’t until the 8th century that conventions in writing that we take for granted such as spaces between words and the use of lowercase letters appeared, set in place by the English scholar Alcuin.

-In 1654 the French mathematician and philosopher Blaise Pascal discovered that it was possible to split syllables into smaller sound units – phonemes.
-This insight enabled the later development of reading programmes based on phoneme-grapheme correspondences (all alphabet codes).
+In 1654, the French mathematician and philosopher Blaise Pascal discovered that it was possible to split syllables into smaller sound units – phonemes.
+This insight enabled the later development of reading programmes based on phoneme-grapheme correspondences (alphabet codes).

 Nellie Dale’s Book ‘On the Teaching of English Reading’